GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 ### When should strings be added?

-Page copy will often change through the process of design iteration and by feedback from others on the team.
-It is up to the developer's discretion when to add strings to `config/locales`, as opposed to using temporary text in an in-progress implementation.
+Content will change through the process of design iteration and feedback.
+It is up to the team's discretion when to add strings to `config/locales`, as opposed to using temporary text in an in-progress implementation.

-However, keep in mind:
+**Note**:

 - To avoid mistakenly leaving text as untranslated, it can help to introduce the string sooner rather than later.
 - The naming of the string key should ideally be generalized enough to not be tightly coupled with the exact text, which can improve resilience to changes in copy.